puppup420247-org/EdgeEnterprise/edgeenterprise/configure-edge-with-mdm.md

 #### OMA-URI path examples for recommended policies

-The following table has examples of OMA-URI paths for recommended policies.
+The following table shows examples of OMA-URI paths for recommended policies.

 |              Policy               |             OMA-URI                      |
 |-----------------------------------|------------------------------------------|